PAIDiPaidThis.com

 • Compare the real prices below and ring around, as fees for the same clean vary widely between nearby practices.

-• Ask for a standard scale and polish rather than optional cosmetic extras unless you actually want them.
+• Ask for a standard scale and polish rather than optional cosmetic extras such as airflow polishing unless you actually want them.

-• Join a practice membership plan if you need regular visits, since these often work out cheaper per clean.
+• Join a practice membership plan if you need regular visits, since these often work out cheaper per clean than paying each time.

 • Space out your appointments to the interval your hygienist recommends instead of booking more often than you need.